momentohq/laravel-example/README.md

 cd docker
 docker build --tag laravel-example .
 ```
-**Notes**: Building the `laravel-example` image involves compiling the PHP gRPC extension.
+**Note**: Building the `laravel-example` image involves compiling the PHP gRPC extension, which will take several minutes to complete.
-And this step to install gRPC is expected to take a long time to complete during build when you first build an image.

 If you run into the API limits from GitHub, add a GitHub personal access token to your composer configuration:
 ```bash